TransVault/documentation/README.md

 ## Markdown Preview
 Pressing "Shift+Control+M" whilst in an existing document will bring up the markdown preview pane, so you can see how your document will look once it's published.

-## Check in your changes in GitHub
+## Connecting Atom to GitHub

-Open a command prompt and add your GitHub details:
+Open a command prompt and add your GitHub login details:

 ```
 git config --global user.email "your.github@email.com"